 Going gluten-free on a hunch or by choice means that you are voluntarily locking out many potential sources of vitamins, minerals, and other nutrients.

 A growing number of people ask how to go gluten-free, but never ask why they should do that in the first place.
-This can be troublesome because gluten is an important part of a balanced diet.
+This can be troublesome because gluten is an important part of a balanced diet and can therefore cause malnourishment if it's eliminated from your diet.
 Most fortified wheat products like cereals, bread, and sandwiches are usually loaded with B vitamins (more commonly called folic acid or folate).
 When you cut them out from your diet, this can be a big problem for you, especially if you are pregnant or planning to become pregnant.
 Folic acid is needed during pregnancy to prevent birth defects.
 Whole grains are also rich in dietary fiber, which the digestive system requires to do its job properly.

 The diet of an average person in the US is already deficient in fiber, and this can become much worse when you eliminate whole grains.
 Fiber also plays a key role in gut microbiome health and has anti-inflammatory and antioxidant properties.
 A gluten-free diet may lack essential vitamins and nutrients such as phosphorus, calcium, riboflavin, thiamine, niacin, zinc, iron, and folic acid.
 People on a gluten-free diet are choosy and are more likely to suffer from nutritional deficiencies, making them susceptible to type-2 diabetes, weight gain, and other health ills.